HarperDB/template-rate-limiting-system/README.md

 ## Technical Implementation

-- The system uses HarperDB's Resource API to implement the required logic.
+- The system uses Harper's Resource API to implement the required logic.
 - The `subscriberlog` class manages the insertion of new log entries and performs real-time piracy detection.
 - Piracy detection is performed using an optimized method that checks multiple conditions within a 10-second window.
 - The primary key for log entries is a compound key of [subscriberId, time] for efficient time-based searches.